BEST CYCLING BIB SHORTS

 Unlike other cycling bibs, you order the Pro SL in a size based both on your waist dimension and the width of your sit bones (more on this below).
 That extra specification gave me a chamois with just the right amount of side-to-side padding.

-Compression across the length of my quads added to the comfort provided by the Endura Pro SL and limited the fatigue over a long ride.
+Compression across the length of my quads added to the comfort the Endura Pro SL provided and limited the fatigue over a long ride.
 I especially appreciated that muscle-soothing wrap the compression provided on a recovery day after a hard ride.

 The front straps do most of the work of holding the shorts in place.
 They’re tighter than most but aren’t uncomfortable.

 On hot summer days starting around 85F/29C, the Pro SL shorts and back panel materials didn’t breathe nearly well enough.
-I realize that’s pretty warm but seemed to be where these Enduras were most vulnerable.
+I realize that’s pretty warm, but it seemed to be where these Enduras were most vulnerable.

-As I’ve noted in the comparison chart, some cycling bib shorts are cut for and have chamois pads that best suit riders with slim hips while other cycling bibs are better for those with more standard-size bottoms.
-And the widest cyclists amongst us, those “barn-door” types we love to draft behind often have to put up with bib shorts whose pad width is sized for a standard rider.
+As I’ve noted in the comparison chart, some cycling bib shorts are cut for and have chamois pads that best suit riders with slim hips, while other bibs are better for those with more standard-size bottoms.
+And the widest cyclists among us, those “barn-door” types we love to draft behind, often have to put up with bib shorts whose pad width is sized for a standard rider.

 With their Pro SL bib shorts, Endura is trying to get you a pad suited for your bottom by offering 3 width options.
 In addition, they also offer each bib option with a normal length inseam or longer one.
 And then you need to choose your bib size – you know, small, medium, large, etc. – based on your waist measurement.